 Purebred Breeder of the Year

-Nominations for Manitoba Purebred Breeder of the Year are accepted during the Annual General Meeting each year and are voted on by the membership at the meeting.
-The winner is presented with their award at an event of their choice and they are featured in an issue of The Outlook newsletter.
+Nominations for Saskatchewan Purebred Breeder of the Year are accepted during the Annual General Meeting each year and are voted on by the membership at the meeting.
+The winner is presented with their award at an event of their choice and they are featured on the cover article of the Fall issue of the Angus Edge newsletter.

-2021 Purebred Breeder of the Year: Fraser Farms - The Fraser Family
+2020 Purebred Breeder of the Year: Ward's Red Angus - Saskatoon, SK

 Commercial Producer of the Year

 Nominations for the Saskatchewan Commercial Producer of the Year are accepted from the membership until August 15th each year and are decided on by the board in the fall.
 The winner is presented with their award at an event of their choice and they are featured as the cover article of the Spring issue of the Angus Edge newsletter.

 2020 Commercial Producer of the Year: Bar C Ranch - Maple Creek, SK

 This year’s recipient of the Saskatchewan Angus Commercial Producer of the Year Award are Melvin and Laurie Moorhead and their son Clay of Bar C Ranch.
 The Moorhead homestead was settled in 1885 by Melvin’s Great Grandfather, who was a Northwest Mounted Policeman.

 The ranch is situated along the Cypress Hills in beautiful ranching country, with the homestead 12 miles east of Maple Creek, SK.
 Melvin is a fourth generation rancher, born in 1944 as the oldest son to the late Lloyd and Rose Marie Moorhead.
 In 1974 Melvin married Laurie Hobbs and they had three children Heidi, Clay, and Shauna.
 After a seven-year battle with ovarian cancer, Laurie sadly passed away this past fall.